-- Look at yourself through the same lens you use in conducting performance reviews and see how you do.
+- Take a look at yourself through the same lens you use in conducting performance reviews and see how you do.
 It’s easy to course correct, try new techniques and see how your staff in turn learn to adjust their ways as well.

 - Know Your Company’s Values – Then Live Them: Most large and successful companies have a mission statement or a list of values that guide how they operate.
 It’s also important to consider how your customer service fits into your values and to craft your own guidelines to be followed.
 A great example is this list of Customer Care Principles from American Express.

-- Respond Quickly, but with the Right Answer: Too often reps send standard, canned responses.
+- Respond Quickly, But With the Right Answer: Too often reps send standard, canned, responses.
 While this may make for efficient service, it doesn’t create a great feeling.
-It’s fine to use a canned response as a basis, if it answers the question, but always personalise the message so the customer doesn’t feel like they are being ‘handled’ but being serviced.
+It’s fine to use a canned response as a basis, as long as it actually answers the question, but always personalize the message so the customer doesn’t feel like they are being ‘handled’ but actually being serviced.

 By doing an audit of the various touch points that customers have with your company it will help you become familiar with the areas that your business may need to improve upon.